Measuring a Used Saddle

 To determine the gullet width, measure at the front of the saddle where the pommel ties into the bars.
 Currently, our standard tree has a 6” gullet and the wide tree has a 7” gullet.

 Please note that over the 25+ years we’ve been in business, our tree specifications have evolved.
-As a result, older saddles may not match today’s measurements, even if they were originally built as a standard or wide.
+Older saddles may not match today’s measurements, even if they were originally built as a standard or wide.
 Because of these changes, the only gullet measurements we can provide are based on our current tree models.
 We are unable to confirm exact widths on older saddles.

 3. Seat Size